-UK government 'too influenced' by supermarkets and drinks industry, report says
+The UK government is too influenced by supermarkets and the drinks industry, according to a new report issued by MPs.

 The Commons health committee said the drinks industry and supermarkets hold more power over the government than health experts and called for a minimum price for alcohol, a rise in duty and much tighter regulations.